mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-The warp drive is similar in effect to a hyperdrive, but instead of entering hyperspace it creates a warp ‘bubble’ around the ship, effectively stretching
+The warp drive is similar in effect to a hyperdrive, but instead of entering hyperspace it creates a warp ‘bubble' around the ship, effectively stretching

 Skip Potential
 Rating 1 2 3 4 5 6 7 8 9